mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-04-using-gzip.md

 ---
-layout: page
+title: Using tar and gzip for fun and profit
 ---

-# Using tar and gzip for fun and profit

 > Gzip (GNU zip) compression is a widely used file compression and decompression format and tool that reduces the size of files or data streams to save storage space or reduce data transfer times over a network.
 It was developed as part of the GNU project and is commonly found in Unix-like operating systems, including Linux.